All-Star Superman (film): Plot

 Unbeknownst to anyone, Luthor reprogrammed one of the Fortress' robots to steal the serum Superman made for Lois' birthday.
-Having the powers of Superman, Luthor's death by electric chair failed and he escapes unfettered.

-Superman learns that Luthor's secret ally Solaris; the tyrant star computer has betrayed Luthor by tampering with Earth's sun and turned it blue.
+Luthor gains Superman's powers, enabling him to survive execution by electric chair.
+Superman learns that Luthor's secret ally Solaris has betrayed him by turning Earth's sun blue.
 With his robots, Superman engages Solaris in space.
-However, all seems lost until Superman's pet Sun-Eater sacrifices itself to weaken the tyrant star, which allows Superman to destroy Solaris.
+However, all seems lost until Superman's pet Sun-Eater sacrifices itself to weaken Solaris, which allows Superman to destroy it.

 Clark returns to the Daily Planet, very ill, and collapses upon completing his article, "SUPERMAN DEAD".
-When the staff tries to save him they realize that he has stopped breathing and his heart has stopped.
-But before they can do anything to help Clark, the super-powered Lex Luthor arrives and attempts to kill Lois.
+When the staff tries to save him, they realize that he has stopped breathing and his heart has stopped.
+Luthor arrives and attempts to kill Lois.
 Clark revives and fires a gravity gun at Luthor.
-As his powers fade, Luthor briefly sees the world as Superman sees it and weeps as he gains a measure of understanding of the subatomic and how it interconnects.
+As his powers fade, Luthor briefly sees the world as Superman does and weeps as he gains a measure of understanding.
 Luthor wishes the experience to continue, but when he reaches for his next vial of serum, he realizes that Superman has stolen his supply.
-Superman then destroys the serum over Luthor's protests, pointing out that if Luthor truly cared about solving the world's problems, he would have done so long ago.
+Superman destroys the serum over Luthor's protests, pointing out that if Luthor truly cared about solving the world's problems, he would have done so long ago.
 Luthor somberly admits Superman is right.

-With Superman's body starting to turn into pure energy, he and Lois embrace one final time and, he proclaims his love for her once-and-for all.
-He gives her his cape as a way to remember him before he leaves and flies into the sun (seemingly) sacrificing himself to save the Earth.
+With Superman's body starting to turn into pure energy, he proclaims his love for Lois and gives her his cape as a way to remember him before he leaves and flies into the sun, seemingly sacrificing himself to save the Earth.

-Later, Jimmy invites Lois to attend a memorial service being held for Superman.
-Lois does not go as she believes that Superman is not dead and will return after he repairs the sun.
 Quintum visits Luthor in his cell.
-Now enlightened from his ordeal and accepting his impending death, Luthor presents Quintum with the only thing that could redeem him for his actions over the years, a formula to recreate Superman's genetic structure through a healthy human ovum.
-The movie ends with a picture of Superman fixing the sun and Lois' voice once more stating "he's not dead, he's up there fixing the sun and when he's done, he'll be back".
+Now enlightened from his ordeal and accepting his impending death, Luthor presents Quintum with the only thing that could redeem him for his actions: a formula to recreate Superman's genetic structure through a healthy human ovum.